scdeuria/FizzBuzz/README.md

 So far we have only talked about how to *push local changes* to a remote repository on GitHub.
 In practice, several programmers will often be working in the same remote repository.
 So when one programmer pushes their changes, everyone else needs a way to update their local copies to reflect these changes.
-Git provides a command for just that!
+Git provides a command for just that!!!!

 You can use `git pull` to get the latest changes from the remote repository.
 Note: you have to be careful though, because if you have local changes to the same files, then there could be conflicting changes which will need to be resolved.
 We'll